billthefarmer/blog/editor/content/using/highlight-syntax.md

 #### Markdown
 Markdown headers, links, emphasis and code will be highlighted.

+#### Emacs Org
+Headers, links, emphasis and comments will be highlighted.

 #### Default
 Files with unrecognised extensions which are not plain text files will be highlighted with default highlighting, similar to C type highlighting.
 Comments will not be highlighted as there is little consistency with comment delimiters outside C type languages.

+**Caution** Files with strings of symbols may defeat the regex processing and cause the app to stop responding.

-### Limitations
+#### Limitations
 Because scanning and highlighting a large file can be quite slow, making the app unresponsive, only the text currently in view is scanned and highlighted.
 Therefore as the text is edited or scrolled,